brickbots/PiFinder/docs/source/build_guide.rst

           Secured with stand offs

-     - .. figure:: images/build_guide/pisugar_stack_right02.jpeg
+     - .. figure:: images/build_guide/right_3.jpeg

-          Secured wiith stand offa
+          Secured wiith stand offs

 Right / Left Configuration
 ---------------------------

 Continue on with this section to build a Right/Left hand unit.
 The build progresses the same for both versions with some differences in the part orientation.
 You'll see photos for each step with left hand version on the left and right on the right.

 Now that the RPI is mounted, it's time to secure the mount plate to the bottom plate.
 The bottom plate can be flipped to allow for the screen to be facing the right, or left side.
 As you can see from the two photos below.

 In both cases, the RPI/Screen will always be face the same direction as the long, flat side of the bottom piece.
 The angled cut out is always on the camera side, and the lens faces the angled portion.

 .. list-table::